GSA/digitalgov.gov/content/news/2023/08/2023-08-28-inclusivity-and-automation.md

 ---
 date: 2023-08-28 19:28:00 -0500
-title: Inclusivity and automation
+title: "Inclusivity and automation"
-deck: How a bot can help you stay accountable
+deck: "How a bot can help you stay accountable"
-summary: Bots can help us improve our inclusivity by gently nudging us to use more appropriate language, explaining why some terms are offensive, and prompting us to consider others.
+summary: "Bots can help us improve our inclusivity by gently nudging us to use more appropriate language, explaining why some terms are offensive, and prompting us to consider others."

 # See all topics at https://digital.gov/topics
 topics:
   - communication